Glagan/MyMangaDex/README.md

 You can enable the option to upload your save to an online service, using a [MMD - Online Save](https://github.com/Glagan/MyMangaDex-OnlineSave) website.
 By default, the option is turned off and the default website available is my site, [https://mmd.nikurasu.org](https://mmd.nikurasu.org/), but you can clone the Online Save repo and host it yourself, then you just have to change the URL in the options.

+> Hosting an online service won't actually work for Firefox because of limitations...

 When you enable that option, you need to set your username and your password, and that's the only thing you need to remember.
 When you change computer, after reinstalling the extension, you just have to enter them again and your save will be imported locally, and your future updates will be saved online.
 All of the data is still saved locally and the extension only use local data.